 Lately at Enstoa, we’ve been talking a lot about the need for owners to make data the lifeblood of their organizations.
 We call this taking a holistic approach to data, but essentially it just means that instead of a big enterprise technology platform being the gatekeeper for everything that happens between all your various systems—human resources, accounts payable, procurement—those systems can talk directly to one another.
 The benefit of this approach is radically fewer bottlenecks on capital projects.
 Instead of approval needing to happen for every little thing, the technology can instantly issue approvals for which people currently have to sit around and wait.
 Also, it puts your own information at the center of things instead of those big, expensive software platforms.
 The data becomes the focus.
 How it’s accessed becomes less important over time.

 Not to mention, for owners, a holistic model means being able to do the same amount of building with far less overhead.
-In some cases, in fact, we estimate organizations can do the same amount of building can be done with just ten percent of the existing overhead.
+In some cases, in fact, we estimate organizations can do the same amount of building with just ten percent of the existing overhead.

 Now, a lot of folks think this won’t work out in the field.
 I can assure you, it does.
 When you’re already working with companies that are taking this approach, it becomes clear that it’s primarily a lack of imagination and/or an unwillingness to invest in technology that’s preventing other organizations from making it real too.

 Also, there’s just so much valuable data being thrown off by these projects every day and most of it isn’t being captured right now.
 Owners, in fact, should think of construction crews as an onsite data gathering team.
 Whether through automated processes like sensors or by manually entering information into a shared system of record, when workers can inform and impact the digital asset, they not only make it smarter and better, they gain a greater sense of ownership and pride in the work.